 The summary below the map lists all asset types that the user has hooked up to the platform and how many of each there are.
-Clicking on the asset type name leads to the analytics page, where data is shown aggregated for that asset type.
+Clicking on the asset type name leads to the asset's page, where its data is shown.